Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

    Web interface for specifying search parameters for the workflow generation process.

-The parameters influence how Workflomics explores the space of possible workflows.
-The parameters include the maximum number of steps in the workflow, the runtime, and the number of workflows to generate.
+The parameters influence how Workflomics explores the range of possible workflows.
+These parameters include the maximum number of steps (tools) in the workflow, the runtime of the generation algorithm, and the number of workflows to generate.

 Explore Generated Workflows
 ===========================